TypeRocket/docs/v5/install-via-plugin.md

 Before getting started, be sure your setup supports [the TypeRocket system and browser requirements](/docs/v5/requirements).

-## Plugin Installation

-Anyone can download and enjoy TypeRocket from [here](https://typerocket.com/downloads/v5.zip).

-If you have the pro version... install TypeRocket plugin for WordPress [go to your account](/account/) and download the plugin zip file.
-Find the download link at the bottom of your "Purchase Receipt" page.

 *Note: Do not modify the TypeRocket plugin files.
 You would only extend TypeRocket using available hooks and `wp-config.php` constants.
 When the documentation tells you to edit TypeRocket files, those edits should be made to your version of those files.*

+## Plugin Installation

+Anyone can download and [enjoy TypeRocket for free here](https://typerocket.com/downloads/v5.zip).

+### Pro Plugin Install

+To install the TypeRocket Pro plugin [go to your account](/account/) and download the plugin zip file.
+Find the download link at the bottom of your "Purchase Receipt" page.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-VkAydury5c" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>